jawhitti/INTERCAL/README.md

 ```
 **Figure 3**: Hello, World in INTERCAL

-Now that the right language had been identified the burning
-questions needed to be answered: could INTERCAL be made to run on the CLR?
-Could
-it really integrate with other languages?
-Wasn’t there anything better to do?

 ## Component-Oriented INTERCAL
 Almost all existing INTERCAL compilers are either interpreters or can only produce standalone